AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 An application administrator can edit permissions for the entire Assets Essentials repository from a default `Can Edit` to any other access level.

->[!NOTE]
->
->An administrator cannot select the `Deny Access` permission level for the entire Assets Essentials repository to ensure that users at least have read access to the application.

 To edit permissions for the entire Assets Essentials repository:

 1. Select any folder and click **[!UICONTROL Manage Permissions]**.